BHafsa/Awasome-material-for-grant-writing/README.md

 # Awasome-material-for-grant-writing

 Writing funding proposals is a powerful skill that should be aquired soon after the end of doctoral studies (sometimes even before) to survive in academia.
-However, the process is often frustrating at teh beginning and sometimes ambigious.
+However, the process is often frustrating at the beginning and sometimes ambigious.
 The current repo gathers materials that I found useful while researching the topic.
-It contains links to tutorials suggested by universities, useful books, annual events, blogs and more about writing proposals that get funded.
+It contains links to tutorials suggested by universities, useful books, annual events, blogs and more about writing proposals that will raise the chances of getting your proposal accepted.